voiceflow/runtime-client-js/README.md

 The `Context` is a snapshot of the conversation at the current stage and contains useful information such as the chatbot's responses, the state of all the variables in the Voiceflow project, and much more!

 We can access the responses by calling `context.getResponses()` to return a list of `Trace` objects.
 The `Trace` objects are pieces that make up the entire bot's response.
-We can log the entire response to console by iterating over the `traces` and logging the individual pieces found in `trace.payload.message`.
+We can log the entire response to console by iterating over the `traces` and logging the messages in the individual `trace`s.

 ```js
 // initalize the conversation, get the starting prompt